GoogleCloudPlatform/cortex-data-foundation/README.md

  1. `bq_independent_objects`:
     All BiqQuery objects that can be created in independently, without any other dependencies.

-    **NOTE**: When Turbo mode is enabled, these BQ objects are created in parallel during the deployment time, speeding up the deployment process.
+    > **Note**: When Turbo mode is enabled, these BQ objects are created in parallel during the deployment time, speeding up the deployment process.

  2. `bq_dependent_objects`:
      All BiqQuery objects that need to be created in a specific order due to dependencies on other BQ object.

-     **NOTE**: Turbo mode does not apply to this section - i.e. each object will be created one after another.
+     > **Note**: Turbo mode does not apply to this section - i.e., each object will be created one after another.

 The deployer will first create all the BQ Objects listed in `bq_independent_objects` first, and then all the objects listed in `bq_dependent_objects`.